 - Set my Do not Disturb schedule, and since iOS 12, enable Bedtime as well.

-- Change the name of the device in Settings > About > Name.
+- Change the name of the device in Settings > General > About > Name.
 I always use the type of device for the name.
 For example, this year’s iPhone is named iPhone XS.

 - Set up my Control Center toggles in Settings > Control Center > Customize Controls.
 I make sure the most-used ones are at the bottom for easy reach.